How to set up an EU company in 20 min and reinvest your profits tax-free with the Estonian E-Residency

 There is a personal allowance of €2,160

-Unemployment insurance contributions, contributions to compulsory accumulative pension scheme, and certain obligatory contributions to foreign social security schemes may be fully deducted from tax base.
+Unemployment insurance contributions, contributions to a compulsory accumulative pension scheme, and certain obligatory contributions to foreign social security schemes may be fully deducted from the tax base.

-20% deduction is available of rental income from immovable property.
+20% deduction is available for rental income from immovable property.

 Getting the Estonian E-Residency and incorporating a company, is definitely an option to consider for digital nomads, and more if they do or want to do business in Europe.
 Register the company remotely in less than a day and at a low cost, minimum bureaucracy, carry out all paperwork and tax returns online and not pay corporate taxes, as long as profits are reinvested.
 If you are British or non-EU, it may be an interesting option to start or maintain your business in the Union.
 In addition, Estonian E-Residency digital authentication will be valid throughout the European Union in brief.

 You may also be interested in do bank in the country with the least debt in the world and with the most advanced digital interfaces and services.
 If so, we can introduce you to the best banks in the country.
 You can apply for your Estonian bank account at bankaccounts.io or email us at [email protected] for further information.